the-incluseum/anti-oppressive-spaces/checklist-tech.md

 **Be clear on why you're collecting each piece of data and what you’re doing with it**

-Privacy of users in particularly important for online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).
+Privacy of users is particularly important for online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).
 Read more on why privacy is important by Cory Doctorow [here](https://www.theguardian.com/technology/2008/jan/15/data.security).